Crafting an Ideal Product Detail Page in SuiteCommerce

 Tomeu Ozonas, who is a veteran professional photographer for over 20 years and CEO of PROretoque.com, states well the visual aspect of purchasing:

 We buy with our eyes.
 We need to see a product before buying it.
 That is why the photograph of the product has become an essential element of an online shop.
-When the user have no direct access to the product, photographs are the best way to learn about the appearance and the characteristics of that product. - Product Photos in Eccommerce
+When the user have no direct access to the product, photographs are the best way to learn about the appearance and the characteristics of that product. - Product Photos in Ecommerce

 It can be extremely difficult to accurately capture 3D objects using a 2D medium.
 A professional photographer should know how to take the necessary images, but there are a few basic photos you want to be sure to include on your PDP.
 This isn't an exhaustive list, and different kinds of products will need certain image types more than others, but here are some examples of the images you might like to include on your PDP: